The Nutrition that Mamas Need from the Zero to Fourth Trimester

-- Find it in Supplements: Collagen protein powders are especially helpful.
-Stay tuned for the Needed Collagen Protein launching this summer.
+- Find it in Supplements: Hydrolyzed collagen protein powders are especially helpful.
+Check out Needed's Collagen Protein.

 Probiotic: Creating a healthy gut for mama also creates a healthy gut for baby.
 Probiotics can also be helpful in preventing Group B Strep.
 Taking a preventative probiotic at this stage is helpful in reducing stress in the third trimester.

 - Find it in Foods: Many plants as well as kimchi and kefir offer probiotics.